In some instances, a bank may require a signature instead of the computer generated signatures we create for our checks.

 COLOR AND SIZE

-The signature must be written in black or dark ink on a white or light background.
+The signature must be written in black ink on a white or light background.
 The signature should be centered and should occupy most of the image.

 THINGS TO AVOID